CycloneDX/cdxgen/README.md

 ## BoM signing

-cdxgen can sign the generated BoM json file to increase authenticity and non-repudiation capabilities.
+cdxgen can sign the generated BOM json file to increase authenticity and non-repudiation capabilities.
 To enable this, set the following environment variables.

 - SBOM_SIGN_ALGORITHM: Algorithm.
 Example: RS512
 - SBOM_SIGN_PRIVATE_KEY: Location to the RSA private key